 You will probably need to start with a lower number of reps with roller hamstring strengthening exercises than with the simple bridging exercises.

-Another great progressive set of hamstring strengthening exercises.
+Another great progressive set of hamstring strengthening exercises and they are great fun, as well as super challenging.
 You need a large inflated gym ball for these exercises.
 Stage one is suitable for beginners.

 Purpose: With these Nordic hamstring strengthening exercises you are working the hamstrings eccentrically – strengthening them as they lengthen rather than as they shorten (as with most other exercises).
 Studies have shown this to reduce the risk of hamstring injuries.
 It is a challenging exercise so less reps are required – start with 5 reps and then build up to 10